Sonic2kDBS/long_term_memory/README.md

 6. Memories will be saved in `extensions/long_term_memory/user_data/bot_memories/`.
 Back them up if you plan to mess with the code.
 If you want to fully reset your bot's memories, simply delete the files inside that directory.

-## Migration Notes (for those that have been using this extension from the beginning)
--

 ## Tips for Windows Users (credit to Anons from /g/'s /lmg/)
 - The LTM's extensions's dependencies may override the version of pytorch needed to run your LLMs.
 If this is the case, try reinstalling the original version of pytorch manually:
 ```bash